How are skin tests done?

 Skin prick test

-In this test the doctor puts a drop of watery solution containing allergens such as pollen or trace amounts of animal hair on different marked positions on your skin.
-A lancet is then used to prick your skin a little at each site so that the allergens can enter the skin.
-To test for a food allergy, the lancet can first be dipped in the food before being used to prick your skin.
+In this test, the doctor puts drops of different watery solutions containing allergens (like pollen or trace amounts of animal hair) on various marked positions on your skin.
+Your skin is then pricked a little at each site so that the allergens can enter the skin.
+To test for a food allergy, the food can be pricked first – before pricking your skin.

-If you are allergic to the substance, your skin will become red or a small bump (wheal) will appear at the marked site.
+If you're allergic to the substance, your skin will react: On light-colored skin, the marked site will become red and a small bump (wheal) will appear.
+Wheals develop on dark skin too, but they're more the color of the surrounding skin or a bit lighter.
 The skin prick test is mainly used to detect allergies that trigger an immediate reaction when they make contact with the skin – such as hay fever or some food allergies.

 Intradermal test